 When I started selling crochet, I decided on a Wednesday that I’d start selling on the following Friday.
 Brilliant, right?
 I’m a get-er-done kind of girl and I was going to do it!
 Or so I thought.

-That Friday (and very long Saturday and excrutiating Sunday) craft fair actually totally bombed for me because I wasn’t prepared.
-I showed up to the fair as an artist – I had my paintings well branded and displayed in my booth and set up my crochet hats in a little corner on the side.
+That Friday (and very long Saturday and excruciating Sunday) craft fair actually totally bombed for me because I wasn’t prepared.
+I showed up to the fair as an artist.
+I had my paintings well branded and displayed in my booth and set up my crochet hats in a little corner on the side.

-Side note: This is simply a ‘quick start’ for those who cannot wait to have all the Is dotted and Ts crossed….this is not the firm foundation of your business.
-I just don’t want you pass on the urge to start, then, NOT start and wait another year or 5 to wish you had started today.
+Side note: This is simply a “quick start” for those who cannot wait to have all the Is dotted and Ts crossed.
+This is not the firm foundation of your business.
+I just don’t want you to pass on the urge to start, then NOT start and wait another year or 5 to wish you had started today.

 So, what are my tips for getting your products sold?